post detail page top

 NHPC, Faridabad

-WFM: How are the fenestrations products tested, certified and labelled in India to check whether they comply ECBC norms?
+WFM: How are the fenestrations products tested, certified and labelled in India to check whether they comply with ECBC norms?

 Sanjay Seth (SS): The ECBC provisions require the fenestration U-factor to be determined as per ISO 15099.
-Presently, a certification and labelling programme for fenestration product has not been introduced in the country.
+Presently, a certification and labelling programme for fenestration products has not been introduced in the country.
 BEE had initiated discussions for developing a labelling programme for fenestration product which is still to be finalized.

 WFM: With various products imported from different countries, it has become difficult for the end user to compare the products and to understand their price and quality.
 Enforcement of standards is critical for building materials.
-But the standardization of façade and fenestration products is still at an initial stage.
+However, the standardization of façade and fenestration products is still at an initial stage.
 What is your take on it?

 EI Bhawan – Chennai